deep-learning-mit/staging/_posts/2023-12-12-contrastivediffusion-image2video.md

 ## Experiments

 To assess the efficacy of our newly proposed strategy, we run experiments on both the original Instruct-Pix2Pix task of text-conditioned image-to-image generation, as well as the task of text-conditioned image-to-video generation, against the baseline Instruct-Pix2Pix model.
 The original Instruct-Pix2Pix task is run to confirm that our model, after obtaining coherency, does not lose significant expressivity.
 On the other hand, we expect the image-to-video model to have comparable expressivity to the baseline on a task where coherency is significantly more important.

 All of these evaluations and experiments were performed using the Accelerate library and HuggingFace Diffusers, <d-cite key = "von-platen-etal-2022-diffusers"></d-cite>, building off of their Instruct-Pix2Pix codebase.
+The model is RunwayML's Stable Diffusion v1.5 release.
 For the task of image-to-image generation, we trained both the baseline Instruct-Pix2Pix and our model for 9000 training steps on 4xA100-80GB with a batch size of 16 and a learning rate of 5e-5, which took on the order of 12 hours.
 For the image-to-video generation task, we trained both baseline Instruct-Pix2Pix and our contrastive model for 4500 training steps at a learning rate of 1e-5 and a batch size of 16 due to overfitting issues at higher # of training steps and higher learning rates, possibly due to the repetitiveness of our dataset.
 Note that we had a limited ability to hyperparameter tune/ablate, since each diffusion fine tuning run took multiple hours at a minimum, and we were operating on a minimal budget of spare A100s when they were available from our labs, so those results are not shown in this blog.